 Anyone wishing to join must complete an application form and their application will be considered by the PPA Committee.

-Members may be solicitors, barristers, accountants, investigators, forensic analysts or other professionals who can demonstrate expertise in bringing a private prosecution and commitment to promoting the core values of the Private Prosecutors’ Association, as set out in the Constitution.
+Members may be solicitors, barristers, accountants, investigators, forensic analysts or other professionals who can demonstrate expertise in investigating, advising on or bringing a private prosecution and commitment to promoting the core values of the Private Prosecutors’ Association, as set out in the Constitution.
 We also invite academics with an interest in this area to join.

 The membership fee is £50 per annum.